 In other words, there’s really no environmentally bad ship currently existing in Galapagos.
 Each boat has been approved by the authorities and comes with highly trained and professional personnel that are incredibly conscious about the environment that they’re navigating through.

 The Santa Cruz II Galapagos cruise does all of this, and then some.
-Curious to see how we’ve helped?
-Check out our blogs on the social responsibility and conservation efforts we’ve had a huge part in and the difference we make for future Naturalist Guides in Galapagos.
+Social responsibility and conservation efforts for sustainable tourism have been a huge part of what makes us different.

 In the case of larger vessels in Galapagos, such as the Santa Cruz II Galapagos cruise (otherwise known as an Expedition Vessel), the case for being environmentally friendly is even stronger.
 Why?
 Larger vessels, which are frequently referred to as multi-guided vessels, have several advantages in helping protect the fragile Galapagos environment when compared to smaller, single-guided boats/yachts.